kwonus/Quelle-Obsolete/Clarity-Syntax.md

 span = 8 // exact = 0

 ### VI.
-Clarity SEARCH Segments
+Quelle SEARCH Segments

 Consider the proximity search where the search target is the bible.
-Here is an example search using Clarity syntax:
+Here is an example search using Quelle syntax:

 *domain=bible // beginning created earth*

-Clarity syntax can alter the span by supplying a CONTROL segment:
+Quelle syntax can alter the span by supplying a CONTROL segment:

 *domain=bible // span=8 // beginning created earth*